yiisoft/form/docs/radiolist.md

 # RadioList widget

-[RadioList] Generates a list of radio with single selection.
+[RadioList] Generates a list of radio buttons with a single selection.

 ## Usage